 Not much to say about the A1200 game really as it is the same game except for a few screens and the videos, this was the first version i tried and the one i played the most and i always found it funny how this version was missing some of the screens (car selection/view and loading screen) as the datafiles looks like is the same total size if you remove the movies from the CD version.

-Funnily enough the AGA standard editon came with a b/w manual/sheet and not colored like the CD32 one.
+Funnily enough, the AGA standard editon came with a b/w manual/sheet and not coloured like the CD32 one.

 And now over to the final version that i got… yep i got 3 versions of the same game…

-I guess this is the most rare of the 3 versions i got, it is identical to the normal retail version except for the floppy stickers and manual is printed together with the rest of the game manuals.
+I guess this is the rarest of the 3 versions i got, it is identical to the normal retail version except for the floppy stickers and manual is printed together with the rest of the game manuals.
 Great looking compilation box with 2 amazing games and one “ok” game.